Programmer Guide

 Prerequisites

-- Obtain the latest Technical Documentation for the Amazon S3 service, in particular the API guide which will help you understand how S3 works and what you can do with it
+- Review the latest technical documentation for the service you will use, so you understand how the service works in principle and what you can do with it.

 Set-up your project